by Diane Spicer

 Let's start off on the right foot.

-Once I get them on, I ask myself:
+Once I get the boots (or trail shoes) on, I ask myself:

-Or an even worse scenario: Boots laced too tightly?
+Or an even worse scenario: Are the boots laced too tightly?

 So that's why I take the time to pay attention to where my boots feel weird.